ming71/toolbox/README.md

 * **voc2txt**
 User-friendly work for extracting imformation from xml files.
 And an example is attached for better understanding.
 * **labelme2coco**
 It's a bit hard to finish this work , cause the widespread wrong version about it , I hate plagiarism :)
 This tool helps you to convert json file created by labelme to COCO style for training.
 **Attentions:**
     1.If you want to label the segmentation mask , there is `no need` to label bbox!(Or bugs arised)
     2.When using labelme , pls named mask according to COCO format,such as `vehicle_car_1`.(supercategory,category,instance id)
 * **voc2coco**
 * **xml2yolo**
 Yolo format: class_id + Normalized xywh (id markded from 0) for each row.
 Supported xml style: **VOC**, **HRSC**(8 points & rotated)
 * **icdar2yolo**
 For challenge 4, trans polygon to rbox in yolo format.(btw, challenge1 labeled w.o rotation!)
 * **icdar2voc**
 trans from IC15 to VOC format.
+* **dota2xml**

 ## dataset

+* **DOTA_devkit**

+  Toolkits for DOTA datasets, with some annotations and modification attached.
+(Images are deleted for portability, examples can be found in official codebase)

 * **dataset_partition**
   Dataset partition for train, val, test part.
   **mark**: `x2` means train + val, `x3` means train + val + test.
   Remember to enlarge val & test set if your dataset is tiny. (such as 6:2:2)

 * **subdataset_generation**
   Division of subset from total dataset, used for hyperparameter adjust.
   (you can regard it as `x1` dataset_partition)

 * **generate_imageset**
   Generate trainval setting files.
   (Two mode included:yolo and voc)

 * **operate_on_datasets**
   Operations on dataset , such as copy, label matching.

 ## data augmentation